Examples of Prayers for Weddings, Funerals, Graduations, and Meals

 Wedding Prayer Example

-Weddings are religious events, so it's likely someone will be praying during the ceremony.
-If you've been asked to do this honor, here's an example of what to say:
+Weddings are often religious events, so it's likely someone will be praying during the ceremony.
+If you've been asked to do the honors, here's an example of what to say:

 Graduation Commencement Prayer Example

-Commencement prayers are usually in front of many people and are most likely to be with people of varying faiths.
+Commencement prayers are usually issued in front of many people from a variety of faiths.
 Here's an example of a commencement prayer:

 Most high teacher, we come before you today celebrating the educational accomplishments of these who have invested time, hard work, and diligence to improve themselves.
 We ask that you continue to be a teacher for the hearts of this class as it graduates and these people use their acquired knowledge and skills in this world that needs your love.
 Bless this class of graduates as you bless the many places and people this class will encounter, and remind them that the pursuit of a higher calling is much more fulfilling than money or social status.